timmcginley/Agile/Schedule/index.md

 ### Activity 1: Identify the constraints/ plasticity limits of the current design systems
 1. Managers to ensure there are different elements being studied, no two groups can study the same element**

-2. Individually, Go through the 7 projects and find system constraints.
+2. Individually, Go through the 7 projects assigned by your system manager and find system constraints.
-   * Consider how do the different constraints limit the design into the proposed solutions
+   * Consider how do the different constraints limit the design into the proposed solutions.
-3. Find one element that has not changed from a systems perspective?
+3. Find one element that from a systems perspective that is relevant:
      * Could it change?
+     * Has it changed?
      * Is it fixed?
      * What are the implications of the change?
-4. Find as many elements as possible to map your entire system ( a minimum of 7 elements is expected)
+4. Find as many elements as possible to map your entire system.
+Make sure all elements are mapped within your system.

 ### Activity 2: Tag and Trace